 It takes a while for it to become clear that the house is working on Eleanor in a way that is different from the others.
 But eventually, Eleanor becomes bound up in the house in a way that frightens the others.

 So what is it about Eleanor that makes her a target?
 She’s alone and detached even from those close to her, and she’s prone to fantasy, as is evident from her musings on the drive to Hill House and her quick attachment to Theo, the other woman in the group.
 It’s unclear, though, how much of Eleanor’s thinking, especially late in the book, comes from her or from the house.

 The house itself is surely an object of terror, but early on, it’s usual haunted house stuff—cold spots, rattling doors, writing on walls.
-Creepy, yes, but it’s easy to shake off (or at least it is if you’re reading at home at not at Hill House).
+Creepy, yes, but it’s easy to shake off (or at least it is if you’re reading at home and not at Hill House).
 The real fright comes from the way the house becomes beguiling.
 It woos Eleanor, even as it plays its tricks.
 And Eleanor was ripe for wooing.

 There’s something inside Eleanor that makes it possible for Hill House to reach her.
 There’s the part that wants to be remade, to live a new life, to slough off old commitments.
 And a lot of people feel that way at times.
-The desire to slipping out of our old live and into something new, away from the current irritations, can make even the worst situations look appealing.
+The desire to slip out of our old life and into something new, away from the current irritations, can make even the worst situations look appealing.
 And once that wooing voice gets in our heads, what might we do to accept the offer?